alexand-ro/alexand-ro.github.io/_posts/2025-03-08-achieve-your-goals-now.md

 Unless you're a thief or a looter who steals or forces someone else to do his work for him, do it.

-Unless you have the money to hire someone to willingly do it for you, which is the the only way everybody wins and it frees you to do other things that need to get done, unless you have the budget to do it, do the task yourself.
+Unless you have the money to hire someone to willingly do it for you, which is the only way everybody wins and it frees you to do other things that need to get done, unless you have the budget to do it, do the task yourself.

 **Don't wait for the universe to force someone else to do your work.**